Skip to content 14 animals need homes

 How We Started

-Beauties of the Beasts began the way most small rescues do — one animal at a time.
-A surrendered ball python here.
-A neglected bearded dragon there.
-What started as quiet rehoming in spare rooms grew into a focused nonprofit when we realized how many reptiles were falling through the cracks of a shelter system that was never built for them.
+Beauties of the Beasts is run entirely out of our home in Yuma.
+It started the way most rescues do — one animal at a time.
+A surrendered ball python.
+A neglected bearded dragon.
+What began as quiet rehoming in spare rooms became a registered 501(c)(3) when we realized how many reptiles were falling through the cracks of a shelter system that was never built for them.
+Every animal in our care lives in our space.
+That's a choice — it's how we ensure the level of attention each one actually needs.

 Our Standards